New Horizon Public School

 The New Horizon Public School, Indiranagar, is a private school located in Indiranagar, Bangalore, India.
 The New Horizon campus is situated on 100 Feet Road, Indiranagar.

 Houses

-The students are divided into four houses named - Vayu, Agni, Jal and Prithvi, each house having its own motto and song.
+The students are divided into four houses named – Agni, Prithvi, Vayu, Jal, each house having its own motto and song.

-However the school continues to outrightly claim Hindu patronage while forcing staff to watch certain films, edit name of mosques on Google Maps to that of temple.

 Academics

 The school follows the ICSE syllabus, using continuous evaluation techniques to assess the students.